Visiting Bryce Canyon in June

 Check out other areas.
 The vast majority of visitors will be in the Bryce Amphitheater area, so it would be wise to travel south to see the remainder of the Park.

 Go off the beaten path.
-Sign up for a guided horse trip which takes you into Bryce Amphitheater and away from the crowds.
+Sign up for a guided horse trip that takes you into Bryce Amphitheater and away from the crowds.

 things to do in june